 We can be proud that funds for the expansion have come for the most part from the congregation, the community at large, and local organizations.
 We are thankful for all donations, as no amount is insignificant.
 We do need to recognize some very sizeable amounts, without which the project would not have been feasible.
 The Sam Rosen, Sid Levine and Henry Gersoni families were especially generous.
 The Blanding, Dewar, and Rowe Foundations have been most outstanding in their financial support.
 We still need monies to finish some aspects of the expansion project and to start an endowment fund.

-Our synagogue will be renewed in our rededicated sacred space as it is led by the learned, talented and dedicated Barbara and Rabbi Donald Roberts.
-Our Jewish continuity will be reinforced, as we will maintain our commitment to keep alive our history, our tradition, and our faith.
-We will prepare our children to live full Jewish lives.
-We will honor those who started, maintained, and still actively work and encourage Judaism in this community: Clarice Schlussler, Sid and Smitty Levine, Morris Rosen, Bunny and Howard Joseph, Edith Wilk, Effie Ettlinger, Helaine Segal, Betty and Ernie Goodman, and so many others.
+We maintain our commitment to keep alive our history, our tradition, and our faith.
+We prepare our children to live full Jewish lives.
+We honor those who started, maintained, and still actively work and encourage Judaism in this community: Clarice Schlussler, Sid and Smitty Levine, Morris Rosen, Bunny and Howard Joseph, Edith Wilk, Effie Ettlinger, Helaine Segal, Betty and Ernie Goodman, and so many others.

 We also salute all those who presently fight for our Judaism and who set an example for our children.
 We salute all those who follow the commitment to our Temple, in prayer, in learning, and in continuing God’s creation.